quicwg/base-drafts/draft-ietf-quic-transport.md

 For example, if one each of an Initial, 0-RTT, Handshake, and 1-RTT QUIC packet are coalesced, the corresponding counts for the Initial and Handshake packet number spaces will be incremented by one each and the counts for the application data packet number space will be increased by two.

 An ECN count is not incremented when no QUIC packets from the received IP packet are processed.
 A QUIC packet detected by a receiver as a duplicate also does not increase an ECN count; see {{security-ecn}} for relevant security concerns.

 ### ECN Validation {#ecn-validation}

 It is possible for faulty network devices to corrupt or erroneously drop packets that carry a non-zero ECN codepoint.
-To provide robust connectivity in the presence of such devices, an endpoint validates the ECN counts for each network path  and disables use of ECN on that path if errors are detected.
+To ensure connectivity in the presence of such devices, an endpoint validates the ECN counts for each network path and disables use of ECN on that path if errors are detected.

 To perform ECN validation for a new path:

-* The endpoint sets an ECT(0) or ECT(1) codepoint in the IP header of early outgoing packets sent on a new path to the peer ({{!RFC8311}}).
+* The endpoint sets an ECT(0) codepoint in the IP header of early outgoing packets sent on a new path to the peer ({{!RFC8311}}).

 * The endpoint monitors whether all packets sent with an ECT codepoint are eventually deemed lost (Section 6 of {{QUIC-RECOVERY}}), indicating that ECN validation has failed.

-To reduce the chances of misinterpreting loss of packets dropped by a faulty network element, an endpoint could set an ECT codepoint for only the first ten outgoing packets on a path, or for a period of three RTTs, whichever occurs first.
+If an endpoint has cause to expect that IP packets with an ECT codepoint might be dropped by faulty network element, the endpoint could set an ECT codepoint for only the first ten outgoing packets on a path, or for a period of three RTTs.
+If all packets marked with non-zero ECN codepoints are subsequently lost, it can disable marking on the assumption that the marking causes in loss.

 An endpoint thus attempts to use ECN and validates this for each new connection, when switching to a server's preferred address, and on active connection